Passwordless authentication: How financial institutions can solve the password problem

 • Biometrics: Face and fingerprint scans are popular among consumers.
 Many are already using their device’s biometric authentication, via TouchID and FaceID, for example.

-• FIDO: FIDO is an organization with the clear-cut mission of getting rid of passwords.
-Their device-resident authenticators eliminate the need for passwords and serve as the underpinning for many passwordless authentication solutions.
-Read our blog on FIDO2 authentication and the passwordless web.
+• FIDO: FIDO is an organization with the clear-cut mission of eliminating passwords.
+Its device-resident authenticators eliminate the need for passwords and serve as the underpinning for many passwordless authentication solutions.

 What would a red flag in this kind of system look like?
 It can be something as simple as checking to see if the customer’s phone has been compromised by malware.
 A risk-based authentication system can then simplify the user experience because if there is no malware on the device, or if the client is doing a low-risk transaction, there won’t be a need to pass an authentication challenge.

-As the banking industry moves into passwordless authentication, there are opportunities to educate customers in order to avoid misconceptions.
-One common misconception is: if username and password fields are not visible, then there must be something wrong.
-Increasingly, security has become invisible to the customer – as is the case with risk-based authentication.
+As the banking industry moves into passwordless authentication, there are opportunities to educate customers to avoid misconceptions.
+One common misconception is that if username and password fields are not visible, then something must be wrong.
+Increasingly, security has become invisible to the customer as is the case with risk-based authentication.

 Consider a customer paying a bill on their phone through their mobile banking app.
 Before processing the transaction, the bank asks the customer to confirm that the amount and the payee are accurate.
 In this instance, the bank uses biometrics to confirm the customer’s identity.